FIWARE/tutorials.Context-Providers/README.md

    ...etc
 ```

-The animals can now also be found within the tutorial application `http://localhost:3000/`.
+The animals are now also visible within the tutorial application `http://localhost:3000/`.

 ![](https://fiware.github.io/tutorials.Context-Providers/img/fmis.png)

 ### Read Registration Details

-Subscription details can be read by making a GET request to the `/ngsi-ld/v1/subscriptions/`.
-All subscription CRUD
+Registration details can be read by making a GET request to the `/ngsi-ld/v1/csourceRegistrations/`.
+All registration CRUD
 actions continue to be mapped to the same HTTP verbs as before.
 For NGSI-LD systems, the request must be limited somehow.
 In this case we are looking for registrations regarding **Animal** entities, `type=Animal` the mapping of which is defined
 by the associated `@context` file.